brick/geo/README.md

 It is essentially a wrapper around a third-party GIS engine, to which it delegates most of the complexity of the geometry calculations.
 Several engines are supported, from native PHP extensions such as GEOS to GIS-compatible databases such as MySQL or PostgreSQL.

 Already using a MySQL 5.6+ or MariaDB 5.5+ database?
-Just provide the library with a `PDO` instance and unlock the full power of GIS calculations.
+Just provide the library with a `PDO` instance and unlock the full power of GIS calculations!

 Not using MySQL/MariaDB?
 You still have a few options to choose from!